 It is important to note that the table above is referring to foodstuffs restricted in the weight loss phase of CR, where restrictions are most limiting.
 Once weight loss has been reached, there is a general relaxation of the rules so as to allow more flexibility in terms of starchy veg and fruit intake, for example.
 To learn more about this diet, reading Cristy’s book would seemingly be a good first stop.

-To learn more about what foodstuffs are allowed on a keto-compliant diet, head over to this rich source of knowledge for all things keto.
+To learn more about what foods and drinks are allowed on a keto-compliant diet, use the keto-friendly food checker.

 Which is cheaper?